Z_2 indices and factorization properties of odd symmetric Fredholm operators: Odd symmetric Noether-Gohberg-Krein theorem

 Now an odd symmetry will be imposed on the function $f$, namely

 where in the second equality the unitarity of $f(z)$ was used.
 As the real points $z=1$ and $z=-1$ are invariant under complex conjugation, \eqref{eq-GKsym} implies a condition for the unitaries $f(1)$ and $f(-1)$, namely they are odd symmetric (if $\Hh$ is finite dimensional, this means that they are in Dyson's symplectic circular ensemble).
 Such an odd symmetric unitary operator $u$ has a Kramer's degeneracy so that each eigenvalue has even multiplicity (this follows from Proposition~\ref{prop-finitecase} , but is well-known for unitary operators).
 Furthermore, by \eqref{eq-GKsym} the spectra of $f(z)$ and $f(\overline{z})$ are equal.
 Schematic graphs of the spectra of $t\in[-\pi,\pi]\mapsto f(e^{\imath t})$ are plotted in Figure~1.
 One conclusion is that the winding number of $f$ vanishes (of course, this follows by a variety of other arguments).
 On the other hand, contemplating a bit on the graphs one realizes that there are two distinct types of graphs which cannot be deformed into each other: the set of spectral curves with Kramers degeneracy at $t=0$ and $t=\pi$ and reflection symmetry at $t=0$ has two connected components.
 Let us denote by $\mbox{\rm Wind}_2(f)\in\ZM_2$ the homotopy invariant distinguishing the two components, with $0$ being associated to the trivial component containing $f=\one$.
-This invariant was already used in \cite{ASV} in a situation where there is no essential spectrum at $1$, but this is only a minor modification.
 One way to calculate $\mbox{\rm Wind}_2(f)$ is to choose $\varphi\in (0,2\pi)$ such that $e^{\imath\varphi}$ is not in the spectrum of $f(1)$ and $f(e^{\imath \pi})$; then the spectral flow of $t\in[0,\pi)\mapsto f(e^{\imath t})$ by $e^{\imath \varphi}$ modulo $2$ (or simply the number of crossings by $e^{\imath \varphi}$ modulo $2$) is $\mbox{\rm Wind}_2(f)$.
 This allows to read off $\mbox{\rm Wind}_2(f)$ for the examples in Figure~1.

 The aim is to calculate $\mbox{\rm Wind}_2(f)$ as the $\ZM_2$-index of the Toeplitz operator $T_f$ associated to $f$.
 The operator $T_f$ turns out to be odd symmetric w.r.t. an adequate real skew-adjoint unitary.
 Let us recall the construction of $T_f$.
 First one considers $f$ as an operator on the Hilbert space $L^2(\SM^1)\otimes\Hh$ where $L^2(\SM^1)$ is defined using the Lebesgue measure on $\SM^1$: